top of page

 Cybersecurity awareness is essential to protect online personal information.

-Passwords are key to our online lives, unlocking everything from emails to bank accounts.
-Keeping track of all these passwords can be tricky, but password managers make it easier and safer to handle them.
+Passwords are needed for everything from email to banking.
+Keeping track of them all can be tough, but password managers make it easier and safer.

 What Is a Password Manager?

-A password manager stores all your passwords in one secure place.
-Think of it as a digital vault for your login details.
-You only need to remember one password—the master password—which gives you access to all your other passwords.
+A password manager stores all your passwords in one secure spot.
+Think of it as a digital vault for your logins.
+You just need to remember one master password to get to the rest.

 Types of Password Managers